Cash flow statement indirect method: Definition and examples

 - What is the cash flow statement indirect method?

-- Direct vs. indirect method: Key differences
+- Direct vs. indirect method of cash flow

-- Limitations of the indirect method
+- Advantages and limitations of the indirect method

 - Common mistakes to avoid